IgnaciodeNuevo/IgnaciodeNuevo.github.io/_drafts/2016-06-20-ironhack-week-2.md

 I have to say that this week we spent 6 days at Ironhack school, so the Saturday we came to do a [JavaScript small recap]({{ site.github }}/Ironhack/tree/master/Week%202/Day%206%20-%20JavaScript%20Recap){:target="_blank"}.

-This week we will have Javi Velasco a Front-end Developer to teach us HTML, CSS and JavaScript, so I can't wait this beautiful part of Web Development to start!
+This week we will have Javi Velasco a Frontend Developer to teach us HTML, CSS and JavaScript, so I can't wait this beautiful part of Web Development to start!